;

 3

-Required Research Content Course — 12 hours
+Required Research Content Course — 12 credits

 MED 752Research in Mathematics Education Mentorship